OpenOverlayRouter/oor/README.md

 for your convenience, we encourage you to install the precompiled .ipk, from our website.
 Check section "OpenWRT" for details.

-To build the code for Android, read the specific file dedicated to this platform:
+To build the code for Android, read the specific file dedicated to that platform, README.android.md
-README.android.md
+.
+Note that you can get a precompiled Android application through Google Play.

 Running LISPmob
 ---------------

-Once the code is successfully installed on the host, `lispd.conf.example` should be copied to `/etc/lispd.conf` and edited with the values obtained from the MSP (see "Network Prerequisites").
+Once the code is successfully installed on the host, `lispd.conf.example` should be copied to `/etc/lispd.conf` and edited with the values obtained from the Mapping System provider (see "Network Prerequisites").
 Again, see section 'OpenWRT' for OpenWRT details about this.
 Additionally the host interface used for physical network connectivity (such as 'eth0', 'wlan0' or 'ppp0') must also be specified in the configuration file.

 Prior to execute LISPmob, make sure that each external interface (such as 'wan0') has defined a default route with different metric in the routing